Go green with you Mobile – Mobile Phone Recycling, Green Apps, SIM Only and more

 Give your old phone to charity

 If you are prepared to give your old phone away for nothing then there are plenty of charities who will gladly take your phone and give it to someone in a developing country where it will make a real difference to their lives.
-A mobile phone may not seem like the obvious thing to give to someone in a third world country but better communications helps support economic growth, social inclusion and quality of life.
-Other charities such as Water Aid recycle you phone and use the money to help people in third world counties gain access to clean, safe water.
+A mobile phone may not seem like the obvious thing to give to someone in a third world country but better communications help support economic growth, social inclusion, and quality of life.

 A number of companies now provide phone chargers which use renewable energy sources such as solar power or kinetic energy.
-Nokia has recently released a mobile phone charger which is powered by your bike so all that pedalling not only gets you fit it’s even green too.
-Toshiba have a fuel cell phone charger call the Dynario Direct Methanol and similar devices can be found to power not just your mobile but your laptop too.
-Many people have already taken measures to make their homes more eco friendly but high tech gadgets are often looked and have the potential to have a huge energy saving
+Nokia has recently released a mobile phone charger which is powered by your bike so all that pedaling not only gets you fit it’s even green too.
+Toshiba has a fuel cell phone charger called the Dynario Direct Methanol and similar devices can be found to power not just your mobile but your laptop too.
+Many people have already taken measures to make their homes more eco-friendly but high tech gadgets are often looked and have the potential to have a huge energy saving

 Consolidate your gadgets with a Smartphone

 Many of us own MP3 players, cameras and other gadgets in addition to our mobile phones.
-With a Smartphone you can consolidate many of these gadgets in to one device; some of the latest Smartphones have great cameras, (such as the Nokia N8) and almost all have very good MP3 players.
-By reducing the need for multiple devices less toxic waste is produced and less needs to be disposed of at the end of the products life.
+With a Smartphone you can consolidate many of these gadgets into one device; some of the latest Smartphones have great cameras, (such as the Nokia N8) and almost all have very good MP3 players.
+By reducing the need for multiple devices less toxic waste is produced and less need to be disposed of at the end of the products life.

 SIM Only Deals – Even greener than recycling your Phone!

 There’s an ever growing range of green Apps for the iPhone and other Smartphones.
-These range from bar code scanners to locate green products, to Apps working out your carbon footprint so you can ain to become carbon neutral and an App to avoid wasting energy by over charging your Smartphone.
+These range from barcode scanners to locate green products, to Apps working out your carbon footprint so you can aim to become carbon neutral and an App to avoid wasting energy by overcharging your Smartphone.
 You can find more information on the top green Apps here: www.techcrunch.com/2010/08/10/top-ten-green-apps/.